petershin/liferay-learn/docs/dxp/latest/en/building-applications/data-sets/data-set-view-filters.md

 1. Select the Field by which you want to filter the entries.

-1. (Optional) Set From and To dates to pre-filter the entries.
+1. (Optional) Set From and To dates to pre-filter the entries and the filter will show entries within the specified range.

-   You can set just the one of the two dates.
+   You can set just one of the two dates.

 1. Click *Save*.